Ezku/equanimous-tribble/content/4-conclusions/3-evaluation.md

 # Evaluation {#evaluation}

 The form of this study is a literature review combined with an empirical case study.
-This section evaluates the study from perspectives of credibility, transferability, dependability and confirmability (\ref{credibility}) and inherent limitations (\ref{limitations}).
+This section evaluates the study from perspectives of credibility, transferability, dependability and confirmability, and inherent limitations.

 ## Credibility, transferability, dependability and confirmability {#credibility}